 And the list goes on

 From GymPass to StudioHop and Dibs, the list of US-based competitors is growing.
 There’s also an ever-expanding number of discounted, dynamic pricing, and/or subscription-based models available internationally.

 Then, offering a glimpse into a future where ClassPass fails to land on a sustainable model, there’s Kfit.
-After raising $15M from the likes of Sequoia Capital to expand their studio-subscription service, the company scaled back their fitness platform and pivoted to an e-commerce deals model that included the purchase of Groupon’s businesses in Southeast Asia.
+After raising $15M from the likes of Sequoia Capital to expand its studio-subscription service, the company scaled back its fitness platform and pivoted to an e-commerce deals model that included the purchase of Groupon’s businesses in Southeast Asia.